 in which he noted that the SEC staff will not object to the conclusion that an election to apply Sections 4013 and 4014 of the CARES Act by entities that are eligible for the narrow and temporary relief provided by those sections would be deemed to be in accordance with U.S. GAAP.

 Section 4013, Temporary Relief from Troubled Debt Restructurings

-, of the Act provides optional, temporary relief from certain accounting and financial reporting requirements that apply to a lender’s accounting for troubled debt restructurings (TDRs).
-Section 4013 states that a financial institution may elect to suspend either of the following requirements under U.S. GAAP:
+, of the CARES Act provides optional, temporary relief from certain accounting and financial reporting requirements that apply to a lender’s accounting for troubled debt restructurings (TDRs).
+Section 4013 states that a financial institution, including an insurance company as clarified by the CAA, may elect to suspend either of the following requirements under U.S. GAAP:

-- Guidance for loan modifications related to the COVID-19 pandemic that would otherwise be categorized as a TDR
+- Guidance for loan modifications related to COVID-19 that would otherwise be categorized as a TDR

 This optional relief in Section 4013 is only available to financial institutions.

 The provisions in Section 4013 of the CARES Act apply to restructurings of loans that were not more than 30 days past due as of Dec.
 31, 2019 and which occur between March 1, 2020 and the earlier of 60 days after the president terminates the COVID-19 national emergency and Jan.
 1, 2022 (the latter date as amended by the CAA).
 The restructuring of a loan, including a forbearance arrangement, an interest-rate modification, a repayment plan, and any other similar arrangement that defers or delays the payment of principal and interest, should be related to COVID-19.
 The exception in Section 4013 does not apply to any adverse impact on a borrower’s credit that is not related to COVID-19.

 On March 22, 2020, various federal and state financial institution regulatory agencies issued an Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus